Gert Sibande: Honours

-The local municipality changed its name from the "Eastvaal" (Afrikaans: Oosvaal) to "Gert Sibande" District Municipality in October 2004.
+The district municipality changed its name from the "Eastvaal" (Afrikaans: Oosvaal) to "Gert Sibande" District Municipality in October 2004.
 There is a Gert Sibande TVET College with various campus sites.
-There is a bronze statue of Gert Sibande that looks at another statue of Nokuthula Simelane in Bethel.
+There is a bronze statue of Gert Sibande that looks at another statue of Nokuthula Simelane in Bethal.
 The statues are just outside the Nomoya Masilela Museum which is dedicated to freedom fighters including Gert Sibande, Nokuthula Simelane, Ruth First and Henry Nxumalo.
 Mbongeni Ngema wrote and directed the R22 million budget stage production 'Lion of the East' which was centralised around the potato boycott and Gert Sibande's contributions.
 The production also had bookings in Trinidad, Jamaica and Suriname.
 Sibande's family issued an interdict against the musical production as they claimed that they had not been consulted.
 The interdict was set aside soon before the release of the production.